 Look at what you have to do, such as appointments, meetings, or other deadlines.
 Which items do you want to that maybe can get moved to a different day?
 Never plan a day that makes you feel overwhelmed merely by looking at it.

-Plan your detailed daily schedule so you know where to start the minute you sit down to work, so you are more focused and productive the time you have to work.
+Plan your detailed daily schedule to know where to start the minute you sit down to work, so you are more focused and productive when you have to work.

 Learn how to say no